Eric Schneiderman: Tenure

-Attorney General
+New York Attorney General

 Elections

 Schneiderman was the Democratic Party nominee for New York Attorney General.
 He denied being involved in a hit-and-run automobile accident in July 2010.
 He defeated Nassau County District Attorney Kathleen Rice and three other candidates in the Democratic primary on September 14, 2010.
 Schneiderman defeated Republican nominee and Richmond County District Attorney Dan Donovan in the general election and took office on January 1, 2011.

 Schneiderman won re-election in 2014.
 His major opponent was Republican John P. Cahill, who had been an environmental conservation commissioner for the state.